scalio/Android-Bazel-Starter-Kotlin/README.md

-# Bazel Kotlin Android Sample
+# Bazel Kotlin Android Starter

 This repository contains simple Kotlin 1.3 application and its Bazel build files.
 To build these samples, do the following: